UMAprotocol/UMIPs/UMIPs/umip-107.md

 ## Ancillary Data Specifications

-When converted from bytes to UTF-8, the ancillary data should be a dictionary object containing q (question), earlyExpirationCondition, p1, p2, p3 and p4 keys and values. p4 and earlyExpirationCondition are optional and only apply in certain situations.
+When converted from bytes to UTF-8, the ancillary data should be a dictionary object containing q (question), p1, p2, p3 and p4 keys and values. p4 is optional and will only apply in certain situations.

 ```
 q:Did the Dallas Mavericks beat the Miami Heat January 6th, 2022?, p1:0, p2:1, p3:0.5, earlyExpiration:1